mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-flask_on_apache.md

 As you can see, you may need to set a WSGIPythonHome as well so that mod_wsgi can call the Python interpreter and find its libraries.

-#### Other
+#### Authentication
-- If one or more or your apps implements authentication server-side, you may find some strange things happening on Apache.
+If one or more or your apps implements authentication server-side, you may find some strange things happening on Apache.
 At first, for example, I was sending HTTP requests to the web app with some Auth headers, but in the logs I was seeing the app complaining that I supplied no credentials!
-It turns out that this is a result of a mod_wsgi config: by default, it doesn't pass HTTP Auth headers to the Python app.
+It turns out that this is a result of a mod_wsgi config: by default, it doesn't pass on HTTP Auth headers to the Python app underneath.
 To allow this, simply add `WSGIPassAuthorization On` to your Apache config.

-Note, however, that mod_wsgi's b for a reason, namely that it allows all your WSGI apps to see the Auth headers
+Note, however, that mod_wsgi has this default behaviour for a reason - otherwise, it allows all your WSGI apps to see all Auth headers.
+Not such a concern here, but it could be a problem if you have many unconnected WSGI apps running on the same server - in this case, it would be better to handle authentication through Apache.

-- All of this was done on the CentOS 7 distribution of Linux.
-Depending on your distribution and version, files may have different names and/or locations.
-The gist of it, though, remains the same.
+#### Script reloading
+This was very simple in Tornado, but unfortunately isn't in Apache.
+Apache can be configured to automatically reload the WSGI app whenever the `.wsgi` script is updated (or `touch`-ed).
+When this happens, the `wsgi` script is re-run and import statements for the web app, submodules, etc are repeated as you'd expect.
+However, since the modules have already been imported into the Python interpreter, nothing happens, even though the code has changed!
+In this case, we need to explicitly tell the Python interpreter not only to import a module, but also to reload it.
+This is perfectly possible through `importlib`:

+{% highlight python %}
+from importlib import reload

+import a_module
+reload(a_module)
+{% endhighlight %}

+However, this reload is not recursive - any submodules within are not reloaded!
+In this case, the following would be necessary:

+{% highlight python %}
+import a_module
+reload(a_module.submodule_1)
+reload(a_module.submodule_2)
+reload(a_module)
+{% endhighlight %}

+If you are wondering why this is the case, my answer is that I don't know, and if you think this is ridiculous, I agree.
+In any case, our `rest_api.wsgi` now looks something like:

+{% highlight python %}
+top_level = '/var/www/Web-App'
+config_file = os.path.join(top_level, 'config.yaml')
+production = os.path.join(top_level, 'app', 'production')
+os.environ['CONFIGFILE'] = config_file  # the Rest API and web app use an environment variable to find their config file sys.path.append(production)  # make sure Python can import the app

+import config
+import rest_api
+reload(config)
+reload(rest_api.aggregation)  # reload a submodule
+reload(rest_api)  # reload the top-level module

+application = rest_api.app
+{% endhighlight %}